fxchen/frankc/2014 October/learning-frontend-software.md

 # The Ultimate Beginners Guide To Web Development — Lessons from the Web Lead of an Amazon Web Service

 My friends love learning.
-This essay is an amalgamation of emails I have sent friends and things I have picked up in my journey to learn web development [[1](#notes)].
+This guide is an amalgamation of emails I have sent friends and things I have picked up in my journey to learn web development [[1](#frontend-notes)].
 By the end of this guide you'll be able to answer the following questions:

 - "How might I build a personal website in an afternoon?"
 - "How might I start web development as a career?"